Safety First: Protecting Workers and Diners

-The new national guidelines released today, called Safety First: Protecting Workers and Diners as Restaurants Reopen, were developed by the Food and Society Program at the Aspen Institute, with support from Lizzie and Jonathan Tisch, the Laurie M. Tisch Illumination Fund, and in collaboration with José Andrés’ World Central Kitchen, the James Beard Foundation, the National Restaurant Association, the Independent Restaurant Coalition, and One Fair Wage.
-Through these partners, Safety First will be distributed to over a half million restaurant workers and operators across the country.
+The new national guidelines, Safety First: Protecting Workers and Diners as Restaurants Reopen, were developed by the Food and Society Program at the Aspen Institute, with support from Lizzie and Jonathan Tisch, the Laurie M. Tisch Illumination Fund, and in collaboration with José Andrés’ World Central Kitchen, the James Beard Foundation, the National Restaurant Association, the Independent Restaurant Coalition, and One Fair Wage.
+Through these partners, Safety First has been distributed to over a half million restaurant workers and operators across the country.

 Safety First features several one-page summaries and infographics that distill the most essential information for restaurants around the country to display.